shoreline-chrism/shoreline-jekyll-theme-docs/README.md

 To use the Minimal theme:

+1. Install theme gem.
+Check out this project in another workspace and run `gem build jekyll-theme-shoreline-docs.gemspec`

-1. Add the following to your site's `_config.yml`:
+2. Add the following to your site's `_config.yml`:

     ```yml
-    theme: jekyll-theme-minimal
+    theme: jekyll-theme-shoreline-docs
     ```

-2. Optionally, if you'd like to preview your site on your computer, add the following to your site's `Gemfile`:
+3. Optionally, if you'd like to preview your site on your computer, add the following to your site's `Gemfile`:

     ```ruby
     gem "github-pages", group: :jekyll_plugins

+    # If you have any plugins, put them here!
+    group :jekyll_plugins do
+      # gem "jekyll-github-metadata", "~> 1.0"
+      gem 'bootstrap', '~> 4.0.0.alpha6'
+      gem 'autoprefixer-rails'
+      gem 'jekyll-assets'
+      gem 'jekyll-paginate'
+      gem 'jekyll-gist'
+    end
     ```